 Access to justice is a fundamental right of every citizen of the United States.
-Legal information is an essential element of this right.
+Meaningful access to legal information is an essential element of this right.
 Law libraries are integral to the administration of justice as providers of legal resources.
 Each state law library and appellate court library holds its resources in public trust to ensure that legal information is available to all citizens.
 The members of the Government Law Libraries Section of the American Association of Law Libraries (AALL) offer these standards as guidelines for appellate courts or state administrative authorities to follow, in order to ensure the highest quality personnel, collection, and library services in appellate court libraries and state law libraries.
 Members of the Government Law Libraries Section acknowledge that, because of the great variation in size and governance among appellate court and state law libraries, certain standards will be harder to achieve than others.

 - The position of the law library within the structure of state government should be defined by law.
-In addition, the law library should have a written mission and goals statement.
-The statement should reflect the statutory mandate.
+In addition, the law library should have a written mission statement and goals.
+The statements should reflect the statutory mandate.

-- The head law librarian/library director should be recognized as a part of the management team of the library's governing authority and should participate in policy making that affects library operations.
-The head law librarian/library director should meet on a regular basis with his or her superiors to discuss and determine policy directions.
+- The law library director should be recognized as a part of the management team of the library's governing authority and should participate in policy-making that affects library operations.
+The law library director should meet on a regular basis with his or her superiors to discuss and determine policy directions.

-- The head law librarian/library director should prepare the law library's annual report and submit it to the governing authority.
+- The law library director should prepare the law library's annual report and submit it to the governing authority.

-- The head law librarian/library director should initiate or be involved in planning and implementation of decisions that affect the law library, including but not limited to:
+- The law library director should initiate or be involved in planning and implementation of decisions that affect the provision of legal information, including but not limited to:

-- Developing the vision, mission and goals of the law library:
+- Developing the mission statement and goals of the law library:

 - Developing and administering the library budget;

-- Building a useful collection, considering both print and electronic resources;
+- Building a useful collection, with print, non-print, and electronic resources;

-- Participating in library or related information networks;
+- Participating in related library or government projects;

-- Coordinating implementation and upgrades of the library computer network;
+- Coordinating the implementation and upgrades of the library network;

-- Hiring, or recommending for hire, personnel to assist customers, service the collection, and perform all administrative functions required of the law library;
+- Hiring, or recommending for hire, personnel to assist users, service the collection, and perform all administrative functions required of the law library;

 - Planning and staffing branch libraries, where appropriate;